 Internal controls

-have processes in place to monitor compliance and report breaches
+after connection have processes in place to monitor compliance and report breaches

-regularly review the implementation of connecting to the ecosystem and determine if any breaches have occurred – report any breaches to TPR if necessary
+after connection regularly review the implementation of connecting to the ecosystem and determine if any breaches have occurred – report any breaches to TPR if necessary

-once connected to the ecosystem regularly review your connection to make sure you can find savers and return data as expected – report any breaches to TPR if necessary.
+after connection once connected to the ecosystem regularly review your connection to make sure you can find savers and return data as expected – report any breaches to TPR if necessary.

 T P R programme of nudge communications

-T P R has restarted its programme of nudge communications to in scope schemes.
+T P R restarted its programme of nudge communications to in scope schemes in 2025.

-You should have provided TPR with a ‘key dashboards contact’.
-This person can expect to receive a series five emails in the run up to your ‘connect by’ date of 31 October 2025.
-For public service pension schemes the emails will commence July 2024.
+You should have received a series five emails in the run up to your ‘connect by’ date of 31 October 2025.
+For public service pension schemes the emails commenced in July 2024.
 You can nominate further contacts from the link sent in your first nudge email.

-The nudge emails will contain key messages about where T P R expect you to be in the dashboards implementation process.
+The nudge emails contained key messages about where T P R expect you to be in the dashboards implementation process.

-In November 2024 you can expect to receive the first dashboards readiness survey from T P R. The survey covers nine key areas including awareness of duties, preparation for connection, data preparation, compliance and engagement.
-All responses will be kept anonymous.
-We strongly recommend you complete the surveys to enable T P R to create a picture of the dashboards implementation progress across the public sector.
+In November 2024 you should have received your first dashboards readiness survey from T P R. The survey covered nine key areas including awareness of duties, preparation for connection, data preparation, compliance and engagement.
+All responses were kept anonymous.
+Responses enabled T P R to create a picture of the dashboards implementation progress across the public sector.

-Governance action

-ASAP make sure you have registered your ‘key dashboards contact’ and your nominated contacts.

-Appendix one – preparing to connect checklist
+Appendix one – before and after connection checklist

-We have provided a compilation of the actions, record keeping requirements and timings set out in this guide – ‘preparing to connect checklist’.
+We have provided a compilation of the actions, record keeping requirements and timings set out in this guide.
 The list may be impacted by your local approach.

-The timings in this checklist are based on your ‘connect by’ date of 31 October 2025.

 The tasks within the checklist are grouped in the same way as the guide.
 There are six topics to help you identify the different areas of implementation:

 Governance